harmful-social-media/social-media-algorithms/README.md

-# Social Media Algorithms ill-effects
+# Social media algorithms ill-effects

 The impact that social media algorithms are having on people is a severe and widely documented issue.